realJeremySun/first-web-game-lb4/blog/2019-05-03-building-an-online-game-with-loopback-4-pt3.md

   ...
 ```

 Following lines will find the character entity from database.
 Then we will update this character's `attack` and `defence`.
-The `!` after `attack` and `defence` tells compiler we guarantee those variables are not undefined.
+The `!` after `attack` and `defence` tell compiler we guarantee those variables are not undefined.
 Otherwise we will get a compile error.
 In the `weapon` model, `attack` and `defence` are both required.
 So we know they can not be empty.

 ```ts
 //equip new weapon